yuanchaiyc/Ling471/Assignment-1.md

 9. Now click on the "...", find the command "Push", and click it.

-10. Now check that your python file can be found not only in the local copy but also in the remote repository:
+10. Now check that your python file can be found not only in the local copy but also in the remote repository.
+(NB: This will count as your **submission** for this task.)

 <img width="962" alt="Screen Shot 2021-03-22 at 12 31 09 PM" src="https://user-images.githubusercontent.com/10963114/112047449-8ad3c400-8b0a-11eb-83cb-8e620988fad3.png">